 2. The capability of employees can be further enhanced by effective HR and management processes, many of which depend on, or can be enhanced by, employee voice.

 Recruitment, onboarding, career management, performance management and other aspects of HR are all supported by enhanced voice.
 For example recruitment advertising will always play a role in any company’s resourcing strategy.
-However developing employee ambassadors who can discuss and demonstrate the organisation’s employer brand is likely to generate better hires and will do so more effectively and efficiently.
+However, developing employee ambassadors who can discuss and demonstrate the organization’s employer brand is likely to generate better hires and will do so more effectively and efficiently.
 Example activities could include promoting opportunities outside the firm and making employee referrals into the organization.

 This is why the UK’s Engage for Success movement defines employee voice as one of their four main enablers of engagement and there is plenty of evidence on the movement’s website showing how engagement leads to higher productivity, improved innovation and a raft of other benefits.

 But actually it is not that hard to change a culture if we get people talking about what they are experiencing.
-This helps us understand our culture, and gives us something very solid and practical i.e. employees conversations, and the stories which are being told about the organisation, which we can influence and change.
+This helps us understand our culture, and gives us something very solid and practical i.e. employees conversations, and the stories which are being told about the organization, which we can influence and change.

 6. Encouraging employees to talk about what they are experiencing also helps when we want to change that experience, because it involves them in the change.

 Traditional change management has emphasised a small group of people creating a new future and then persuading everyone else to fall in line.
 I call it the Borg model of change (‘you will be assimilated!’).
 Borg based change has never been that pleasant and you could argue that it never really worked at all.

 7. It is not only individual employees who will be less productive if they have not found their voice.

-Businesses need to build upon the ideas of all of their employees, and potentially beyond.
-This is why approaches like crowdsourcing and open innovation are becoming so popular and important.
 So even if most of what employees are talking about is just noise, we need to listen to this if we are going to hear the signals which may spur new advances.
-Meeting customer needs, innovation, speed of execution, agility – all the qualities prized by most organisations today can be supported by listening to, and encouraging employees to listen to other employees.

 8. Enabling people to talk productively internally is a pre-requisite to supporting them to talk in a useful way externally.

 But in today’s world where we are no longer in control of our brands (as these have been taken away from us by customers, employees and candidates talking about us on social media) that is no longer a sustainable position.
 Conversations are already happening, particularly on sites like Glassdoor, and we can either ignore these conversations, or seek to participate in them.

 9. Another aspect of this is that it helps avoid negative commentary externally.

 This behaviour did not just affect the company’s employer brand but their corporate brand as well – as Qinetiqette would come up in second place in a Google search on Qinetiq.
 The site has now been removed after Qinetiq trademarked the name Qinetiqette, though it is still available via a search on the Way Back Machine if you want to take a look.

 10. Of course all this depends on having a positive working environment.
-A consequence of increased transparency is that we can no longer spin things in our favour so we have to ensure that what we want to be communicated really does exist.
+A consequence of increased transparency is that we can no longer spin things in our favor so we have to ensure that what we want to be communicated really does exist.

-Particularly if employee voice is linked to an organisation’s values, analytics can be conducted into what employees are talking about, identifying which of the values are referred to most, and which are not, perhaps suggesting those which are stronger or weaker in the organisation, or perhaps how behaviours differ into different parts of the organisation.
+Particularly if employee voice is linked to an organization’s values, analytics can be conducted into what employees are talking about, identifying which of the values are referred to most, and which are not, perhaps suggesting those which are stronger or weaker in the organisation, or perhaps how behaviors differ into different parts of the organisation.
 This gives a firm a much better basis for taking action to influence how things are working